iRobotEducation/create3_docs/docs/api/ros2.md

 `base_footprint` is the 2D planar representation `base_link` with the pitch and roll factors removed from the transform, this can be useful for applications like 2D planar mapping.
 The `/odom` publication contains the same position and orientation as `base_link` in the form of a `nav_msgs/msg/Odometry` message with velocity additionally populated.
 Note: the `/odom` -> `/base_footprint` and `/odom` -> `base_link` transformations can be disabled by setting the `publish_odom_tfs` parameter to `false`.
+The `publish_odom_tfs` parameter cannot be set at runtime; it must be configured from the [ROS 2 parameters file on the application configuration page](../../webserver/application/#application-ros-2-parameters-file) of the webserver, as it is loaded only at application start.

 ```bash
 $ ros2 topic echo /tf